 What Is an Outpatient Program?

-A standard outpatient (OP) program is similar to an intensive outpatient (IOP) program.
-However, the main difference between OP and IOP is the time commitment.
-Compared to IOP, OP does not require as many days or hours of participation in the program.
-With an OP program, you are committed to working in therapy and process groups to develop coping skills and strategies to support your recovery.
+A standard outpatient program (OP) is similar to an intensive outpatient program (IOP).
+The main difference between OP and IOP is the time commitment.
+OP does not require as many days or hours of participation in comparison with an IOP.
+With an OP, clients are committed to working on themselves through therapy and process groups to develop coping skills and strategies to support long-term healing.

-Moreover, one of the benefits of an OP involves living in your home while you discover and learn the skills you need to build a sober life in practice.
-When you start an OP program, you are prepared to take on more responsibility and commitment regarding your sobriety.
-In the OP program, you learn to gradually live with less clinical support to manage and maintain your life.
-Therefore, your time in OP is a stepping stone to living a life built on self-awareness and a commitment to yourself.
+One of the benefits of an OP includes the flexibility of living at home while learning and acquiring the skills needed to build a sober life in practice.
+When beginning an OP program, clients should be prepared to take on more responsibility and commitment regarding their sobriety.
+The goal of an OP is ultimately to help the client learn to live gradually with less clinical support to manage and maintain their new way of life.
+Essentially, it’s helpful to think of OP as a stepping stone to living a life built on self-awareness and a commitment to growth.

 How Can an OP Help Me?

 An OP program can help guide you on your journey toward long-term recovery and make a lasting difference in your life.
-As we know, it’s normal to be consumed by responsibilities such as work, school, and family.
-However, these important obligations in your life should not prevent you from getting the support you deserve.
-An OP program allows you to take care of yourself while still attending to your responsibilities outside of treatment.
+It is normal to feel overwhelmed when trying to manage substance use and co-occurring disorders on top of responsibilities such as work, school, and family.
+These obligations, though vital, should not prevent you from getting the support you deserve.
+Enrolling in OP can allow you to take care of yourself while still attending to your commitments outside of treatment.

 - Maintain your responsibilities